rajivshah3/documentation/iot/0.1/cryptocore/references/api-reference.md

 |**Parameter**  |   **Type**  |     **Description**|
 |:------------ |:---------|-------------------------|
-`slot`       |integer   |The memory address of the seed from which you want to derive the address `firstIndex`  | integer    |      The address index from which to start generating addresses `number` |    integer  |    The number of addresses to generate, starting from the first index `security`   | integer    |     The security level of the address that you want to generate
+`slot`       |integer   |The memory address of the seed from which you want to derive the address `keyIndex`  | integer    |      The address index from which to start generating addresses `number` |    integer  |    The number of addresses to generate, starting from the first index `security`   | integer    |     The security level of the address that you want to generate